stateful/docs.runme.dev/docs/cli.md

 ---
 sidebar_position: 5
-title: Runme CLI
+title: CLI in the Terminal
 ---

-# Runme CLI

 Feeling like Runme is great, but you want something even more powerful?
 Well, lucky for you, there is a Runme CLI!